Who am I is the most incredible quest for the entire humanity to know whether someone is a body, mind, thoughts, or something else?

 The rishis used to live in the forest and their meditation, self-study and their first-hand experience led to the creation of the great Upanishads.

-Mandukya Upanishad is such a great one that elaborately explains who am I. I am not this body, I am not this mind, I am not this thoughts as well- then the great question arises who am I?
+Mandukya Upanishad is such a great one that elaborately explains the secret behind this ultimate quote.
+The great scripture states that I’m not this body, I’m not this mind, I’m not this thoughts as well- then the great question arises who am I?

 Who am I Movie